Plan-T42/HoloCrane-V1_setup-with-twinbase-and-NextMind/README.md

 Pick the scene (either "DT_document.unity" or "NextMind.unity") by double click its name in the [Project Window](https://docs.unity3d.com/Manual/UsingTheEditor.html).

-When you are located in the selected scene (you can find the scene name in the [Hierarchy window](https://docs.unity3d.com/Manual/UsingTheEditor.html), press play, wait for the system to initialize, now depending on the scene:
+When you are located in the selected scene (you can find the scene name in the [Hierarchy window](https://docs.unity3d.com/Manual/UsingTheEditor.html), press play, and wait for the system to initialize.

-### DT_document scene
+### DT document scene

+Click the "get Digital Twin Info" button, the content fetched f Digital Twin name, Description, Owner and Location are

 ### NextMind scene

-under development, expected release date, fall 2021.
+under development, expected release date: fall 2021.